The American President: Plot

 Prior to the State of the Union Address, Shepherd makes a surprise appearance in the White House press room and rebukes Rumson's attacks on his values and character, as well as his relentless innuendos that Wade prostituted herself for political favors.
-He declares he will send the controversial environmental bill to Congress with a massive 20% cut in fossil fuelsfar more than the 10% originally proposed.
+He declares he will send the controversial environmental bill to Congress with a massive 20% cut in fossil fuels – far more than the 10% originally proposed.
 Furthermore, he is withdrawing the crime bill for a stronger one with significant gun control measures.

-His passion galvanizes the press and his staff.
-Shepherd and Wade reconcile, then she walks him to the doors of the House chamber where he enters to thunderous applause as he is about to deliver the State of the Union Address.
+Shepherd's passion galvanizes the press and his staff.
+Shepherd and Wade are reconciled, then she walks him to the doors of the House chamber where he enters to thunderous applause as he is about to deliver the State of the Union Address.

 Cast

 Production

 Originally, actor Robert Redford approached a number of screenwriters with the single-line premise, "the president elopes".
-Sorkin, on the basis of his treatment, was selected by Redford to write the screenplay with Redford attached to star.
+Aaron Sorkin, on the basis of his treatment, was selected by Redford to write the screenplay with Redford attached to star.
 Emma Thompson turned down the role of Sydney Wade.
-When Reiner was brought aboard to direct, Redford dropped out.
+When Rob Reiner was brought aboard to direct, Redford dropped out.
 At the time, in October 1994, with cameras set to roll on November 30 of that year, Redford's publicist attributed his decision to his desire "to do a love story, but (Reiner) wanted to do something that was ultimately about politics".
-Other sources suggested that Redford and Reiner "didn't get along,...It was a personality thing."
+Other sources suggested that Redford and Reiner "didn't get along...It was a personality thing."

-In later interviews, writer Aaron Sorkin told TV Guide he wrote the screenplay while high on crack cocaine while he was living at the Four Seasons Hotel in Los Angeles, which is why it took him three years to complete it.
+In later interviews, writer Sorkin told TV Guide he wrote the screenplay while high on crack cocaine while he was living at the Four Seasons Hotel in Los Angeles, which is why it took him three years to complete it.

 An extensive White House set, of both the East and West Wings, was built on the Castle Rock Entertainment lot in Culver City.
 The set's Oval Office was later reused for the films Nixon and Independence Day.